History of video games: Computer games

 Real-time strategy games also grew in popularity in 1990s, with seminal games Dune II, Warcraft: Orcs & Humans and Command & Conquer.
 The first 4X (short for "Explore, Expand, Exploit, Exterminate") strategy games also emerged during this decade, popularized by Sid Meyer's Civilization in 1991.
 Alone in the Dark in 1992 established many elements of the survival horror genre that were in the console game Resident Evil.
 Simulation games became popular, including those from Maxis starting with SimCity in 1989, and which culminated with The Sims, which was first released in early 2000.

-Online connectivity in computer games became increasingly important.
-Building on the growing popularity of the text-based MUDs of the 1980s, graphical MUDs like Habitat used simple graphical interfaces alongside text to visualize the game experience,.
+Online connectivity in computer games has become increasingly important.
+Building on the growing popularity of the text-based MUDs of the 1980s, graphical MUDs like Habitat used simple graphical interfaces alongside text to visualize the game experience.
 The first massively multiplayer online role-playing games adapted the new 3D graphics approach to create virtual worlds on screen, starting with Meridian 59 in 1996 and popularized by the success of Ultima Online in 1997 and EverQuest and Asheron's Call in 1999.
-Online connective also became important in genres like FPS and RTS, allowing players to connect to human opponents over phone and Internet connectivity.
-Some companies created clients to help with connectivity, such as Blizzard Entertainment's Battle.net.
+Online connective play also became important in genres like FPS and RTS, allowing players to connect to human opponents over phone and Internet connectivity.
+Some companies have created clients to help with connectivity, such as Blizzard Entertainment's Battle.net.

-During the 1990s Microsoft introduced its initial versions of the Microsoft Windows operating system for personal computers, a graphical user interface intended to replace MS-DOS.
+During the 1990s, Microsoft introduced its initial versions of the Microsoft Windows operating system for personal computers, a graphical user interface intended to replace MS-DOS.
 Game developers found it difficult to program for some of the earlier versions of Windows, as the operating system tended to block their programmatic access to input and output devices.
 Microsoft developed DirectX in 1995, later integrated into Microsoft Windows 95 and future Windows products, as a set of libraries to give game programmers direct access to these functions.
 This also helped to provide a standard interface to normalize the wide array of graphics and sound cards available for personal computers by this time, further aiding in ongoing game development.